 Miscellaneous Services

-IRAs: Webull has personal IRAs, while Merrill Edge has both personal and small business accounts.
+IRAs: Webull has personal IRAs; Merrill Edge has personal and small business accounts.

-Banking Tools: Webull provides a very high 4.1% APY rate on uninvested cash.
+Banking Tools: Webull gives a high 3.35% APY rate on cash.

-Extended Hours: Pre-market and after-hours trading are both available at Merrill and Webull.
-The latter broker has a much longer morning session.
+Extended Hours: Pre-market and after-hours are available at both brokers.
+Webull has a longer morning session.

 Winner: Webull